-3.15.2.3.
-Automotive Fuel Rating. - Biodiesel and biodiesel blends shall be labeled with its automotive fuel rating in accordance with 16 CFR Part 306.

-3.15.2.4.
-Biodiesel Blends. - When biodiesel blends greater than 20 % by volume are offered by sale, each side of the dispenser where fuel can be delivered shall have a label conspicuously placed that states "Consult Vehicle Manufacturer Fuel Recommendations."
+- 3.15.2.2.
+Automotive Fuel Rating.
+Biodiesel and biodiesel blends shall be labeled with its automotive fuel rating in accordance with the FTC Automotive Fuel Ratings, Certification and Posting Rule,16 CFR 306.
+(Amended 2018) - 3.15.2.3.
+Biodiesel Blends.
+When biodiesel blends greater than 20 % by volume are offered by sale, each side of the dispenser where fuel can be delivered shall have a label conspicuously placed that states "Consult Vehicle Manufacturer Fuel Recommendations."